-We recognise our responsibilities as a key influencer in the local economy and the need for collaboration
+We recognise our responsibilities as a key influencer in the local economy and the need for collaboration for wider economic growth.

-Our Room For Young People initiative celebrates the positive stories and impact on young people our services are having. for wider economic growth.
 This is why we are a leading member of the #BackTheGreatSouthWest campaign.
 Alongside this, we continue to make the case for further new affordable housing at a local and national level, including emphasising the need for a variety of tenures.